Tristram Hunt MP Welcomes Royal Society to Ceram

-The Royal Society is visiting Ceram today (28th June), to discuss the possible ways to improve links between academic science and industry.
+The Royal Society visited Ceram on 28th June 2013 to discuss the possible ways to improve links between academic science and industry.
 The meeting is being facilitated by local MP, Tristram Hunt.

 “We are absolutely delighted to be hosting the Royal Society.
 Since Wedgwood and Spode’s experiments with porcelain production and glazing techniques in the late eighteenth century, Stoke-on-Trent has long known the merits of connecting up academic science and industry,” says Mr Hunt.